At least 10 killed in armed attacks in Tajikistan, U.S. embassy shut

 Dododjon Atovulloev, a Tajik opposition activist who lives in Germany and has long known Nazarzod, said he was not a religious extremist.
 He cast Friday's violence as proof of growing discontent.

-"Had he been a fanatic, Rakhmon would have never made him deputy defense minister," Atovulloev told Reuters by phone.
-"People are fed up working as migrant laborers, they have no freedoms."
+"Had he been a fanatic, Rakhmon would have never made him deputy defence minister," Atovulloev told Reuters by phone.
+"People are fed up working as migrant labourers, they have no freedoms."

 (Additional reporting by Vladimir Soldatkin; Editing by Andrew Osborn)